andrewCodeDev/ZEIN/README.md

 The main ZEIN/Zein.zig file provides an interface for the library implementation.

-The implementations are in the Core folder.
-They will be labled as "VX" where X is the version number.

-Most functions in the Zein library will have default and "unchecked" versions.

-Default functions ensure operational correctness while unchecked versions do not.

-Unchecked versions are provided for api-level optimizations where performance matters.

 ## Memory Ownership and Viewership

 Currently, tensor permutations only change the indexing of a tensor - they do not